Feds Charge 24 In Alleged $1.2 Billion Medicare Fraud Scheme

 People participating in the alleged scheme laundered money through shell companies and used proceeds to buy "exotic automobiles, yachts and luxury real estate in the United States and abroad."

-CEOs and COOs and associates with five telemedicine companies, owners of DME companies, and three licensed medical professionals were among the 24 people charged.
+CEOs, COOs and associates with five telemedicine companies; owners of durable medical equipment companies; and three licensed medical professionals were among the 24 people charged.

 Prosecutors charged residents of several states, including Florida, New Jersey, Texas, North Carolina, South Carolina, California and New York.